 Ideally, before migrating, you should investigate what the job market is like for your particular field.

 Australia is a vast country, and where IT/mining/mechanical engineering applicants (for example) may not be in high demand in one state, however, they may be in demand in another.

 Job sites like SEEK.com are a useful resource here, as you’ll be able to see which cities have the most openings in your field.

-You’ll need to spend hours on SEEK looking at the different job vacancies by city to see where there are more jobs.
+You’ll need to spend hours on SEEK looking at the different job vacancies by cities to see where there are more jobs.
 For example:

 - construction in Melbourne is strong at the moment (good for civil engineering and construction management) – whereas mining in western Australia is quiet

-- financial services is generally softening – however there are more opportunities in Sydney
+- financial services are generally softening – however, there are more opportunities in Sydney

 - Tasmania is looking to attract more skilled migrants, so competition with local candidates could be less there.

 These are all important things to consider when trying to get a job as soon as possible.

 It’s also a good idea to start building links with recruiters.
 Check out the course of our free careers (register on the Career Success Australia homepage) for more information on how to do this.